Best Water Shoes for Hiking

 q: How do you wash them?

 At one point in your life, you have probably pondered to yourself if you should or should not wash your specific footwear in the washing machine.
 Most of you have probably been there and, honestly, it is difficult to say whether you should or should not.
 The reality is it is best to double check with the manufacturer of the specific brand.
-If they give you the all clear to place their footwear in the washing machine then go for it.
+If they give you the all clear to place their models of water shoes for hiking in the washing machine then go for it.
 If they do not, however, you may want to stick to hand washing.

 q: Should you wear socks with them?